Bata, Pazardzhik Province: Geography

 The village is situated in a mountainous region, lying in the small Bata–Banya valley in the central part of the Sredna Gora mountain range.
-The river Banska Luda Yana runs through the northern outskirts of the settlement and flows into the main stem of the river Luda Yana less that a kilometer southeast of Bata.
+The river Banska Luda Yana runs through the northern outskirts of the settlement and flows into the main stem of the river Luda Yana less than a kilometer southeast of Bata.
 There are two micro reservoirs nearby offering opportunities for angling, as well as a mineral spring in the Toplika locality.
 The village falls within the temperate continental climatic zone.
 The soils are mainly cinnamon forest.

 Administratively, Bata is part of Panagyurishte Municipality, located in the northwestern part of Pazardzhik Province.
 It has a territory of 47.704 km^{2}.
 It is situated just west of the second class II-37 road some 8 km south of the municipal center Panagyurishte and 37 km north of the city of Pazardzhik.
 Another road lead to the spa village of Banya about two kilometers to the northwest.
 To the southeast along the II-37 road is the village of Popintsi.